ManuelePasini/slides-markdown/slides/graph_llm.md

 ## Large Language Models on Graphs: A Comprehensive Survey - TDKE, December 2024

-Three types of graphs:
+- Three types of graphs:
     - Pure Graphs without Textual Information
     - Text-Attributed Graphs: nodes or edges are associated with semantically rich text information
     - Text-Paired Graphs: have textual descriptions defined for the entire graph structure.

 ## Large Language Models on Graphs: A Comprehensive Survey - TDKE, December 2024

-** Input graph into LLM **:
+- ** Input graph into LLM **:

     - <b>Plainly verbailizing graph</b>: Verbalizing the graph structure in natural language (e.g., describe edges and adjacency lists)
     - <b>Paraphrasing graph</b>: paraphrase the graph structure into more natural or concise sentences.

         ```
         [125] find that
         by prompting LLMs to generate a format explanation of the raw graph inputs for itself (Format-Explanation) or to pretend to play a role in a natural task (Role Prompting), the performance on some problems can be improved but not systematically.
         [130] explores the effect of grounding the pure graph in a real-world scenario, such as social networks, friendship graphs, or co-authorship graphs.
 In such graphs, nodes are described as people, and edges are relationships between people.
         ```

     - <b> Encoding Graphs Into Implicit Feature Sequences </b>:  Usually train a graph encoder to encode the graph structure into a sequence of features and fine-tuning the LLMs to adapt to the new input format.

 ## Large Language Models on Graphs: A Comprehensive Survey - TDKE, December 2024

-** Applications **
+** Applications  - Pure graphs **

 - <b>Direct answering</b>: just provide me an answer.
     - On verbalized/paragraphed graphs...